kubernetes/community/liaisons.md

 | [Committee Code of Conduct](committee-code-of-conduct/README.md) | Tim Pepper (**[@tpepper](https://github.com/tpepper)**) |
 | [Committee Security Response](committee-security-response/README.md) | Stephen Augustus (**[@justaugustus](https://github.com/justaugustus)**) |
 <!-- BEGIN CUSTOM CONTENT -->
+## Expectations
+### Liaison will:
+- Alert leads the Annual Report process is starting, expectations, and timeline
+- Check-ins with their groups at least once a quarter.
+This could mean a group DM with Chairs, a visit to a group meeting, or some other connection.
+Get a pulse on health of the following:
+  - Contributor base
+    - Chairs and other leads: How are they?
+    - Contributors, reviewers, approvers: How are they?
+    - Newcomers: able to efficiently join and contribute?
+  - Operational Health
+    - Transparency of meetings and decision processes (eg: published meeting agendas, minutes, and video recordings)
+    - Communication best practices for shared status and decision making across a WG and its sponsor SIG(s) and a SIG and its subprojects
+    - Provide consultation on how to improve operational health
+  - Gap Analysis
+    - Where is the group now and where do they want/need to be?
+- Act as conduit for incoming cross-cutting deliverables requirements, such as ones relative to test, infra, org, docs, etc.
+- Check that sustainability is a priority.
+  - What is the group doing to ensure contributions are sustainable?
+  - What does the group need in order to keep things going?
+  - Are there areas of concern?
+- Update Steering Committee keep the Steering Committee in the loop and keep track of trackable (ie: not sensitive) work in public issues.
+- Advise on funding matters - how to request and other inquiries
+- Connect leads to whatever they need, when they ask. (if possible!)

+### Liaisons should:
+- Communicate with their groups on important business that happens at Steering level (via our meetings, etc) in order for Steering to achieve a pulse on the work we are doing and acknowledge governance changes.
+  - Example: if Steering is crafting a new policy, check in with the chairs to see how it would fare with their groups.

 <!-- END CUSTOM CONTENT -->